 Tomboy Jo is also very good at taking care of others.
 This can be seen especially with her interractions with Beth.
 I´ve never liked the idea of Jo and Laurie together.
 Girls don´t´usually fall for guys who they mother and I don´t think it should be Jo´s job to ”fix” Laurie.
 Friedrich challenges Jo in a whole different level because his personality is total opposite to her.
 She is impulsive and introverted and he is more calm and extroverted and they compliment each others.
 When she and Fritz turn Plumfield into a school for boys Jo can nurture them as much as she likes but I think one of the key ingredients to Jo´s and Friedrich´s loving relationship is that Friedrich doesn´t need Jo to mother him.

 Friedrich is already a mature man when we meet him for the first time but he as well grows as a person.
-When he meets Jo for the first time in New York he doesn´t really want to accept the fact that he is indeed in love with her because falling in love brings out insecurities about their differences.
+When he spends time with Jo in New York he doesn´t really want to accept the fact that he is indeed in love with her because falling in love brings out insecurities about their differences.
 It is a classical case of the opposite attract- troupe in the beginning but they soon find out that they do have many things in common.
 Eventually Friedrich decides to travel to Concord to see if Jo has feelings for her.
 Which was a brave thing to do.
 There is an interesting aspect in Friedrich.
 I think he felt bit resentment towards his sister.
 Friedrich had to move to America when his sister Minna became ill and he promised on her death-bed to her to look after his nephews and by doing this he had to change careers from a well-respected philosophy teacher from Berlin to a language tutor in a foreign land.
 Life happens and Fritz never complains and he loves his nephews.
 He often misses his homeland but Fritz is one of those people who don´t dwell in the past.
 When we meet Friedrich in New York he has gotten there through complicated circumstances trying to make most of it but it wasn´t the life he had hoped for himself.
 In the chapter ”under the umbrella” in Good Wives/LW II both him and Jo reclaim the control of their lives when they agree to build their future together and make it what they want it to be.

 My apologies.
 I´m a total Jo what it comes to Friedrich.
 I can´t shut up.